Father and son celebrate shared promotion date, unit, rank, 27 years apart

 |0

-This work, Father and son celebrate shared promotion date, unit, rank, 27 years apart [Image 2 of 2], by Jean Graves, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Father and son celebrate shared promotion date, unit, rank, 27 years apart, by Jean Graves, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Father and son celebrate shared promotion date, unit, rank, 27 years apart

 LEAVE A COMMENT

-Note: Editor’s Note: Angie Thorne, public affairs specialist, US Army Garrison, Fort Polk covered the story of Reed’s Expert Field Medical Badge in 2010. https://www.army.mil/article/40472/soldiers_strive_to_attain_expert_field_medical_badge_at_fort_polk